(Overweight, Obesity and Severe Obesity)

-Concerns: The most common side effects were dry mouth, constipation and pins-and-needle feeling in extremities.
-Qsymia® should NOT be taken during pregnancy since Topiramate ER, a component of Qsymia®, has been associated with an increased risk of birth defects.
+The most common side effects were dry mouth, constipation and pins-and-needle feeling in extremities.
+Qsymia® should NOT be used in women of childbearing age who are not using at least one reliable form of contraception.
+Topiramate ER, a component of Qsymia®, has been known to cause birth defects.

 The best weight-loss results are achieved with a comprehensive program involving physicians, dietitians and behavioral specialists providing individual guidance and treatment.
 Most importantly, the major weight-loss benefit is the improvement of diseases caused by obesity.
 Although weight-loss achieved by diet, exercise and medications seems modest, research has shown that weight-loss as low as 5 percent of initial body weight can lead to favorable improvements in blood pressure, cholesterol, glucose levels and insulin sensitivity.
 The risk of developing heart disease is reduced the most in patients who have impaired glucose tolerance, type 2 diabetes or high blood pressure.
 Moreover, this beneficial effect can be carried on for many years after losing weight.